crownsedge/wildonaldson.me/portfolio/index.md

 Check out some featured writing from my school years and from my internship with Sirius XM.

 ## Other things
 Other things that fall outside those categories - some audio work, some personal writing.
-(Updating soon)
+(Updating very soon)